bradleytenuta/checkmate/doc/DatabaseStructure.md

 	- SubmissionId (Unique)
 	- CourseworkId
 	- Score
-	- MainFeedback (Null to begin with)
+	- MainFeedback (Can be empty)
 	- JSON
+		- Compilation
+			- Passed (boolead)
+			- OutputString
-		- Junit Test (One for each Unit test, can be zero)
+		- JUnitTests (This list can be empty)
+			- JUnitTest
 				- Passed (boolean)
-			- Failure Description
+				- OutputString
-		- LineComments
+		- LineComments (This list can be empty)
+			- LineComment
 				- FileName
 				- FileRelativePath
 				- LineNumber
 				- BeginingChar (The first char on the line selected)
 				- EndingChar (The last char on the line selected)
 				- Comment

 ----